wiliamsouza/apollo-coreos/README.md

 Generate a new `etcd` token [here](https://discovery.etcd.io/new) and change `discovery:` option in `data-sample`.

-Change `DOCKER_REGISTRY` in `user-data` to point to your local running `docker-registry` usually it will be local ip address.

 Add your ssh public key in `user-data` changing `path` and `content` as the example.